BlackPlanet: In the press

-The Defense network contains more than 15,000 local and regional networks and more than five million computers in the grid.

-BlackPlanet gained considerable publicity when Senator Barack Obama began using the site on October 5, 2007, during his presidential campaign bid.
-Within 10 days, he had gained nearly 200,000 friends.
-In an online poll conducted by the site, over 2/3 of BlackPlanet's online community stated their intention to vote in the 2008 election.
-The media perceived this participation in a niche social networking tool to be a "smart move" by the Senator.
-On March 30, 2011, President Obama had 450,579 friends on BlackPlanet.
-The page continues to be updated with regular blog posts, but does not feature recent status updates.

 BlackPlanet Rising

-BlackPlanet Rising is a BlackPlanet users' community project set up by the website to encourage community support and services by its members.
+BlackPlanet Rising is a BlackPlanet users community project set up by the website to encourage community support and services by its members.
 As part of their mission they aim to motivate and involve individuals to participate in civic engagement.
-BlackPlanet Rising hosts a blog which contains posts from BlackPlanet users.
-Featured authors are highlighted along with their contributions to the site.

-Donations

-BlackPlanet Rising works with a charitable organization called DonorsChoose, which connects users to offer donations of critical resources, such as books, supplies, computers, field trips and guest speakers to public schools.
-The choice of donations and projects to support is available through BlackPlanet Rising and DonorsChoose.
-"Double Your Impact" support programs involve BlackPlanet Rising's matching user donations.

 BlackPlanet Rising's Giving page via DonorsChoose had reached $11,023 donated by 36 donors, reaching 5,190 students in April 2011.

-Events

-Past events organised by BlackPlanet Rising include fundraisers for earthquake and tsunami relief projects, volunteer drives for causes such as homelessness, and the launch of TelAfric at the Houston Museum of African American Culture, March 2011.

 Volunteers

 BlackPlanet Rising's VolunteerMatch site matches user's locations with volunteer opportunities in their area.
 They quote Barack Obama's election as President as a call for users to "bring a new energy and agenda to our country".

-Volunteer opportunities include educational programs, health programs, social rights programs and other opportunities to support one's community.

 Riser of the Month

 The BlackPlanet Rising community campaign has identified a "Riser of the Month" since September 2010.
 These are often political and social advocates, and community activists who support the African-American community.
 The website contains a feature article on the individual chosen each month.